etienneabassi/etienneabassi.github.io/_pages/arts.md

 author_profile: true
 ---

 Across diverse events and festivals, I craft **scientific and sensory experiences** that are modular yet interconnected, exploring the shared intersection of **music, science, and perception**.
-Whether through musical performances, talks, or workshops, each performance offers a unique perspective on music, but also integrates as a whole.
+Whether through musical performances, talks, or workshops, each performance offers a unique perspective on music and science, but also integrates as a whole.
 By blending **scientific curiosity, rhythms and deep basslines**, I invite audiences to experience music not just as sound, but as a transformative, sensory journey.

 These include: